-for (LeftHandSideExpression in Expression ) Statement for (LeftHandSideExpression of Expression ) Statement
+for (LeftHandSideExpression in Expression) Statement for (LeftHandSideExpression of Expression) Statement

 - It is a Syntax Error if the IterationStatement is contained in strict code and LeftHandSideExpression is the Identifier eval or the Identifier arguments. - It is a Syntax Error if the LeftHandSideExpression is an Identifier that statically resolves to a declarative environment record binding and the resolved binding is an immutable binding. - It is a Syntax Error if the LeftHandSideExpression is PrimaryExpression : (Expression) and Expression derived a production that would produce a Syntax Error according to these rules.
-This rule is recursively applied. - It is a Syntax Error if the LeftHandSideExpression is an ObjectLiteral or an ArrayLiteral and the source code corresponding to LeftHandSideExpression cannot be parsed using AssignmentPattern as the goal symbol.
+This rule is recursively applied. - It is a Syntax Error if IsInvalidAssignmentPattern of LeftHandSideExpression is true.